AY2526S2-CS2103T-T08-1/tp/docs/UserGuide.md

 ### Saving the data

-B2B4U data are saved in the hard disk automatically after any command that changes the data.
+B2B4U data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file